Eniola Badmus

-Eniola Badmus (born 7 September 1982) is a Nigerian professional film actress, script writer, entertainer and a social media influencer.
+Eniola Badmus is a Nigerian professional film actress, script writer, entertainer and a social media influencer.
 She is presently the Special Assistant to the Speaker of the Nigerian House of Representatives on Social Events and Public Hearings.

 She came into the limelight in 2008 after she was featured in the movie Jenifa.

 Early life and education

 Badmus was born in Ijebu Ode, Nigeria and she had her basic and secondary school education in Ijebu Ode.
 She proceeded to the University of Ibadan where she studied Theatre Arts and then Lagos State University where she graduated with an M.Sc degree in economics.

 Career

 Badmus' career in acting professions started in the year 2000 but came into limelight in 2008 when she shot to recognition starring in two Yoruba films titled Jenifa and Omo Ghetto.
 Both movies were instrumental to her rise in Nigeria entertainment industry which has since seen her star as both lead and supporting actress in several Yoruba and English films.